alex-pezzati/sonic-fog/REAMDE-Heroku.md

    heroku container:release web -a sonic-fog
    ```

-9. set up your database:
+9. Set up your database:

    <!-- {NAME_OF_HEROKU_APP} = sonic-fog -->